Checks

 Keyword arguments

-) check whether the Hessian is linear, seeis_Hessian_linear
+: verify that the Hessian is linear, seeis_Hessian_linear

 usinga